- September 20, 2022

 docker ps command in Docker to see the running podman containers.

 You can see that Podman container is now running on your Windows system.
-If you want, use curl to verify if port forwarding is working properly between podman container and your host system.
+If you want, you can use curl to verify if port forwarding is working properly between podman container and your host system.
 To do that, run the following command:

 curl http://localhost:8080/ -UseBasicParsing